nogueiraantonio/dscpe-widget-property-editor/README.md

 #### Configure your 3DDashboard

-Last required step is to be trusted by our server.
-We have to add the previously created Certificate Authority to the java trusted store (as 3DDashboard HTTPS is served by tomee, using java store mechanisum).
+Last required step is to be trusted by your 3DDashboard server.
+We have to add the previously created Certificate Authority to the java trusted store (as
+3DDashboard HTTPS is served by tomee, using java store mechanisum).

 Copy the `rootCA.pem` on the machine running the 3DDashboard.
 Stop the 3DDashboard.
 Open a terminal where the `rootCA.pem` file is located and run the following command (as administrator):